LBHackney-IT/academy-resident-information-api/README.md

 Academy Resident Information API retrieved data from the Academy application, this includes both housing benefits claimants and Council Tax details

-The data can be retrieve through the use of a GET endpoint which would retrieve all the data or through a specified ID.
+The data can be retrieved through the use of a GET endpoint which would retrieve all the data or through a specified ID.

 ## Stack